|

 Overbey and Sen. Burchett for their interest in recognizing those women

-who have served our state and our country.
 In the spring of 2007, I had the honor to

 stand before the House to be recognized.
 I gathered several women veterans